Sarah Wildor

-Sarah Wildor (born 1972) is an actress and a dancer.
+Sarah Wildor (born 1972) is an English ballet dancer.
 She is most noted as a former principal dancer with The Royal Ballet, a leading international ballet company based at the Royal Opera House in Covent Garden, London.

 Background

 Wildor was born in 1972 in Eastwood, Essex, England.
 She received her professional dance training at both the lower and upper schools of the Royal Ballet School.
-She joined the Royal Ballet in 1991, was promoted to Soloist in 1995, then Principal in 1999.
+She joined The Royal Ballet in 1991, was promoted to Soloist in 1995, then Principal in 1999.
 During her career with the Royal Ballet, she was celebrated for her musicality, grace, intensity and personality.
 She resigned from the Royal Ballet in 2001 to freelance and expand into Musical Theater and acting.

-Wildor married the actor, dancer, choreographer (and former Royal Ballet principal) Adam Cooper in 2000 and they have two children, Naomi and Alexander.
+Wildor married the actor, dancer, choreographer (and former Royal Ballet principal) Adam Cooper in 2000 and they have two children.